vishwa-raman/MosseFilters/README.md

 The SVM-Light trainer is used as a separate process after generating all the data sets required for training.
 But for runtime classification, we build the SVM-Light classifier into the final classifier executable.

 *The dependencies are OpenCV, OpenMP, and fftw.*

+We use openMP based parallelism where possible to accelerate training and classification.

 The code is written in C++ and has been deployed in a ROS based prototype multi-modal in-car intelligent agent for driver interactions.
 The head orientation is one of the modalities that is used to realize a context aware dialog manager.